Manuel John JOHNSON (1805–1859)

 Mrs Johnson, whose six children now ranged in age from about eight months to eight years, had to move out of the Observatory house so that Robert Main, who was appointed her husband’s successor as Radcliffe Observer in June 1860, could move in.
 At first she lived at 65 St Giles’s Street (the right-hand house now forming the Ioannou Building), and at the time of the 1861 census she was there with all six of her children: Henry (10), Elizabeth (9), Amelia (7), Richard (6), Caroline (5), and Janet (2).
 She had four house servants to help her.

-Her eldest son Henry James Johnson was matriculated at the University of Oxford by Trinity College on 27 October 1869, aged 19.
+Her eldest son Henry James Johnson was matriculated at the University of Oxford from Trinity College on 27 October 1869, aged 19.

 In 1871 Mrs Johnson was living at College Green, Worcester with three of her daughters: Elizabeth (18), Amelia (17), and Caroline (15), plus a German governess and three servants.
 Her other three children were out of Oxford: Henry (19), now an undergraduate, was paying a visit to his maternal uncle and aunt William & Parthenia Ogle at Clarges Street, Westminster; Richard (16) was boarding at Wellington College, Sandhurst; and Janet (12) was staying with her aunt Mrs Amelia Mozley and her husband at the vicarage in Old Shoreham.